Helperbird/website/src/pages/help/how-to-use-immersive-reader-on-any-website.md

 ---
 layout: templates/help.html
-title: How to use Immersive reader on any website, Pdf or app
+title: How to use Immersive Reader by Microsoft on websites and PDFs
-description: Learn how easy it is to use Immersive Reader by Microsoft on any website, pdf or app.
+description: Learn how easy it is to use Immersive Reader by Microsoft on websites and PDFs
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software,